 hreflang attribute, some argue that, if search engines aren’t having any trouble ranking the right page for the right audience, adding the

 hreflang attribute can only cause confusion.

-hreflang, you can define your preferences regarding what audience your content is meant for using for example Google Search Console and Bing Webmaster Tools.
+hreflang, you can define your preferences regarding your target audience using for example Google Search Console and Bing Webmaster Tools.

-Bing Webmaster Tools only lets you define the region preferences.
+Bing Webmaster Tools lets you define the region preferences only, while choosing to leave the language preferences undefined.
 Once you’ve verified a domain, you can do this on a domain, subdomain, subfolder, or even page level.

 Please note that it’s only recommended to define your preferences in these tools if search engines are having trouble ranking the right page for the right audience.
 If you’re going to use this feature, and you’re using the